hapax/hapax.github.io/assets/form.md

 But like Platonism, reductionism is a convenient fiction, or rather, a caricature in which some things are emphasised at the cost of others.
-Given the reverence philosophers have for the ontological jugments of science, it's worth asking: what does science really tell us about the universe?
-Does explanation go upwards as well?
+Given the reverence philosophers have for the ontological judgments of science, it's worth asking: what does science really tell us about the universe?
+Does explanation go only downwards, or upwards, or sideways?
 What sorts of objects are necessary for explanation?
-Is there evidence for eliminativism, or against it?
+Is there evidence for eliminativism?
-These questions
+These questions are in some ways obvious, but the intersection of people who care

 #### What is a particle?